M4GNV5/PointerScript/README.md

 # PointerScript

-Dynamically typed scripting language with pointers and native library access.
+Scripting language with pointers and native library access.
 PointerScript feels like C but has awesome features like operator overloading, dynamic typing and even though you have direct low level access your code is more safe thanks to boundary checks.
 Additionally finding errors is less painful as you get a full backtrace when a